logicly-au/pmhc-mds-spec/doc/data-model-and-specifications.rst

 Practitioner
 ^^^^^^^^^^^^

 The Practitioner is the person who is delivering the service.
+Multiple practitioners can deliver a service.

 See :ref:`practitioner-data-elements` for the data elements for a practitioner.